Friday, April 2, 2010

 Now when the person considering the operation needs the most support, they are often made to feel guilty for wanting to take this courageous step.
 Personally, I was extraordinarily fortunate in that I received very little negative feedback, and only one person tried to talk me out of it.
 I suppose even that one person was not so discouraging as I took a good look inside to think about anything I had not considered, given the permanent aspect of this operation.

 So to family and friends of the person electing amputation over a broken life, consider a couple of things.
-If you've ever had a root canal, think about the pain and suffering you were in until the time you had the tooth removed (not unlike an amputation) and then replaced with an artificial tooth.
+If you've ever had a root canal, think about the pain and suffering you were in until the time you had the tooth removed (not unlike an amputation) and then replaced with an artificial one.
 Your friend wants to end the daily pain and suffering they are going through, not only from a limb but from the loss of love of life they have so enjoyed.
 If limb loss gives them their lives back...who are you to deny them this joy?

 I am always happy to talk to anyone going down this road and meeting with family members if Jennifer and I are able.
 I think seeing and hearing from an amputee goes a long way to easing the minds of the prospective amputee's friends and families.
 Just remember someone with limb loss does not become an alien being other than they may become a happier person you haven't seen for a long time because they have been in pain.